PrincetonUniversity/software_testing/01_overview/README.md

 Test can be written to span a hierarchy of scales:

 * unit tests cover elementary units of code such as a simple function
-* integration tests cover collections of elementary units that have been integrated together
+* integration tests cover collections of elementary units and modules (looking for problems with how the pieces interact)
-* system tests cover the entire code
+* system tests cover the entire application

-## To think about
+## Questions

 If people can't write the main code without errors then why should they be trusted to write the test code?
 Should there be test code for the test code?